top of page

 Pre-Appointment Confinement Requirement

-All cats falling under this policy must be securely confined in a humane live trap or hard-sided carrier prior to the start time of the scheduled appointment.
-A humane live trap is recommended for feral or high-risk aggressive cats.
+All cats falling under this policy must be securely confined in a humane live trap, hard-sided carrier, or small room without places to hide prior to the start time of the scheduled appointment.
+Feral or high-risk aggressive cats must be contained in a humane live trap or hard-sided carrier.
 If using a hard-sided carrier, a carrier with a front door and a top door is preferred.

 IMPORTANT: For the safety of our staff, we will not attempt to catch, restrain, or transfer an unconfined feral or hard-to-handle cat from its location in the home, yard, or a difficult to reach area.
 The cat must be contained and accessible to the veterinarian upon arrival.